University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/README.md

 ##### RNA-seq

-In the data directory you will find RNA-seq and ChIPseq data from the human cell-line GM12878.
+In the data directory you will find a range of RNA-seq and ChIPseq data from the human cell-line GM12878.

-They were produced back in 2012 by a number of labs in the US.
+ENCODE datasets were produced back in 2012 by a number of labs in the US.
 They include RNA-seq from four different RNA fractions:

 - Long PolyA+ enriched RNA from Whole-cells
 - Long RNA from Whole-cells without PolyA enrichment
 - Short total RNA
-- Long total RNAShort vs Long refers to the size selection of the RNA before making the library.
+- Long total RNA

+Short vs Long refers to the size selection of the RNA before making the library.
 Short is generally less than 100bp and large is >100bp.

 All of the library protocols are available already so you can have a look at the specifics (https://public-docs.crg.eu/rguigo/Data/jlagarde/encode_RNA_dashboard//hg19/).

+For differential expression, there is 6 samples from the paper "Cis-Regulatory Circuits Regulating NEK6 Kinase Overexpression in Transformed B Cells Are Super-Enhancer-Independent" by Huang et al. 2017 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5393904/).
+These GM12878 cells are the same as above, with one group of 3 clones from normal cells, and the other group of 3 clones with a deleted region.

 ##### ChIP-seq

-If you would like to do something slightly different, I have also included two ChIP-seq datasets that enrich for CTCF transcription factor binding sites (https://en.wikipedia.org/wiki/CTCF).
+If you would like to do something slighly different, I have also included two ChIP-seq datasets that enrich for CTCF transcription factor binding sites (https://en.wikipedia.org/wiki/CTCF).
 CTCF is an important TF for structural organisation of the chromosome and is used a lot on 3D chromosome structure analyses (3C/4C/5C/HiC-seq).

 Each replicate is also sampled on GM12878.